AirTags are fast becoming a popular solution for Apple users to keep track of things they tend to lose or misplace.

 There is a huge selection of Apple-made accessories and third-party made accessories that will let you attach your AirTag to just about anything.
 Most of the accessories come in the form of a keyring, holder and lanyard or adhesive type mount.

-Keyrings and holders are by far the most popular, these accessories tend to be made from either silicone or leather and do a great job of allowing you to clip or strap the AirTag to an item you want to track.
-And if you are looking for a more high-end accessory, then look no further than designer Hermès who offers a leather AirTag holder.
+AirTag keychains, key rings, and holders are by far the most popular, these accessories tend to be made from either silicone or leather and do a great job of allowing you to clip, or strap the AirTag to an item you want to track.
+And if you are looking for a more high-end accessory, then look no further than designer Hermès who offers a leather AirTag holder, for those looking to spend a little less, check out my article on Apple’s AirTag Loop.

 AirTag Adhesive Mounts